Monterrey, Mexico

 When we asked people what advice they would give someone preparing to move to Monterrey, they said:

 "Monterrey is a vibrant and busy city in the northern part of the country.
 Expats should be aware that the city has a subtropical climate, with average temperatures in the mid-70s Fahrenheit in the warm months and dropping to the mid-40s Fahrenheit in the coldest months.
 As such, it is important to bring seasonal clothing to cope with the changing weather.
 Monterrey is a cosmopolitan city with a diverse population, and public transportation is well-developed and can get you around the city easily.
 While Spanish is the primary language, English is becoming increasingly common.
 Both the cost of living and the standards of healthcare are very good in the city.
-Monterrey is known for its vibrant nightlife and its many cultural attractions, so be sure to take some time to explore all that the city has to offer," commented one expat who made the move to Monterrey.
+Monterrey is known for its vibrant nightlife and its many cultural attractions, so be sure to take some time to explore all that the city has to offer," said one expat who made the move to Monterrey.

 How do I find a place to live in Monterrey?